Vivarail

-In February 2023, assets including rolling stock and intellectual property rights were purchased by train operator GWR, who have also employed nine Vivarail staff.
+In November 2022, the company entered into administration.
+Assets of Vivarail have been purchased by train operating company GWR.
+GWR bought intellectual property, rolling stock and equipment relating to the development of high-performance battery and Fast Charge technology to continue Vivarail's work in these areas.
+The technology was successfully trialled on the Greenford branch line.

 Diesel and battery units

 In November 2014, Vivarail bought 156 driving motor cars and 70 carriages of ex London Underground D78 Stock which were being replaced by S Stock.
 The stated purpose of the Class 230 is to ameliorate a perceived shortage of affordable, modern rolling stock on Britain's regional rail routes, resulting from the slow pace of electrification.

 Electric units

-Other units will retain their electric capability as they have been re-engineered into Class 484 units for use on the Island Line.
+Other units retain their electric capability as they have been re-engineered into Class 484 units for use on the Island Line.